sergiofontes/lean-bem/README.md

 <img src="/images/logo.svg" width="380" height="auto" alt="Lean BEM, by Guava" />

 ***

-**Lean BEM** is a cleaner and aesthetically improved modification of the [Yandex](https://tech.yandex.com/bem/)-invented [BEM](https://en.bem.info/methodology) methodology *for CSS*.
+[BEM](https://en.bem.info/methodology/) (Block, Element, Modifier) is a component-based approach to web development.
+The idea is to divide the user interface into independent blocks, which are formed by elements and may have some modifiers.
+This modular approach makes for faster development and easier maintenance.

+**Lean BEM** is a cleaner and aesthetically improved modification of the former methodology *for CSS*.
 It proposes a less bloated way for writing CSS classes, without losing the modularity.
-Also, it brings the concept of cascade back by introducing *base blocks* that forms the scaffold of every other *blocks* of the design system.
+Also, it brings back the concept of cascade by introducing [base blocks](#base-blocks) that forms the scaffold of every other *blocks* of the design system.

 So, in place of this:
 ```html